blazium-engine/blazium-docs/contributing/development/core_and_modules/internal_rendering_architecture.rst

 disk pattern which allows for changing the number of samples and smoothly changing the quality.

-Godot also supports percentage-closer soft shadows (PCSS) for more realistic shadow penumbra rendering.
+Blazium also supports percentage-closer soft shadows (PCSS) for more realistic shadow penumbra rendering.
 PCSS shadows are limited to the Forward+ renderer as they're too demanding to be usable in the Mobile renderer.
 PCSS also uses a vogel-disk shaped kernel.